-The water transactions with member agencies in the table above for fiscal year 2021-22 were 1.65 million acre-feet, and 1.39 million acre-feet for fiscal year 2022-23.
-The water transactions forecast for fiscal year 2023-24 is 1.22 million acre-feet, about 21 percent lower compared to budget projections.
-The water transaction forecast is 1.44 million acre-feet for fiscal year 2024-25, 1.44 million acre-feet for fiscal year 2025-26, 1.44 million acre-feet for fiscal year 2026-27, 1.45 million acre-feet for 2027-28, and 1.45 million acre-feet for fiscal year 2028-29, consistent with the proposed biennial budget and ten-year financial forecast.
-For purposes of comparison, Metropolitan's highest level of water transactions during the past 20 fiscal years was approximately 2.44 million acre-feet in fiscal year 2003-04 and the lowest was 1.37 million acre-feet in fiscal year 2019-20.
+The water transactions with member agencies in the table above for fiscal year 2021-22 were 1.65 million acre-feet, 1.39 million acre-feet for fiscal year 2022-23, and are estimated to be 1.17 million acre-feet for fiscal year 2023-24.
+The water transaction forecast is 1.34 million acre-feet for fiscal year 2024-25, 1.34 million acre-feet for fiscal year 2025-26, 1.34 million acre-feet for fiscal year 2026-27, 1.35 million acre-feet for 2027-28, and 1.35 million acre-feet for fiscal year 2028-29, consistent with the biennial budget and ten-year financial forecast.
+For purposes of comparison, Metropolitan's highest level of water transactions during the past 20 fiscal years was approximately 2.35 million acre-feet in fiscal year 2006-07 and the lowest was 1.17 million acre-feet in fiscal year 2023-24.
 The chart below shows the volume of water transactions with member agencies over the last 20 fiscal years.

-^{} Water transactions include sales, exchanges, and wheeling with member agencies.
+\ Water transactions include sales, exchanges, and wheeling with member agencies.
+Fiscal Year 2023-24 information based on preliminary results.

-Metropolitan relies on revenues from water transactions for about 80 percent of its total revenues.
+Metropolitan projects revenues from water transactions will be about 75 percent of its total revenues after implementation of the adopted biennial budget for fiscal years 2024-25 and 2025-26.
 In adopting the budget and rates and charges for each fiscal year, Metropolitan's Board reviews the anticipated revenue requirements and projected water transactions to determine the rates necessary to produce the required revenues to be derived from water transactions during the fiscal year.
 Metropolitan sets rates and charges estimated to provide operating revenues sufficient, with other sources of funds, to provide for payment of its expenses.
 See "HISTORICAL AND PROJECTED REVENUES AND EXPENSES" in this Appendix A.

-Metropolitan's Board has adopted annual increases in water rates each year beginning with the rates effective January 1, 2004.
-See "METROPOLITAN REVENUES-Rate Structure" and "-Classes of Water Service" in this Appendix A. On April 12, 2022, the Board adopted average increases in rates and charges of 5.0 percent, which became effective on January 1, 2023 and January 1, 2024.
-Rates and charges are projected to increase 13.0 percent for calendar year 2025, 8.0 percent for calendar year 2026, 12.0 percent for calendar year 2027, 8.0 percent for calendar year 2028, and 5.0 percent for calendar year 2029.
-Actual rates and charges to be effective in calendar year 2025 and thereafter are subject to adoption by Metropolitan's Board.
+Metropolitan's Board regularly adopts annual increases in water rates.
+See "METROPOLITAN REVENUES-Rate Structure" and "-Classes of Water Service" in this Appendix A. On April 9, 2024, the Board adopted average increases in rates and charges of 8.5 percent, which will become effective on each of January 1, 2025 and January 1, 2026.
+Rates and charges are projected to increase 11.5 percent for calendar year 2027, 11.5 percent for calendar year 2028, and 5.0 percent for calendar year 2029.
+Actual rates and charges to be effective in calendar year 2027 and thereafter are subject to adoption by Metropolitan's Board.

-Projected Fiscal Year 2023-24 Financial Results
+Preliminary Fiscal Year 2023-24 Financial Results

-Projections for fiscal year 2023-24, in the table above (on a cash basis), are based on results through December 2023.
-Projected Water Revenues for fiscal year 2023-24 is \$1,222 million, approximately \$317 million lower than budget projections.
+Based on preliminary results for fiscal year 2023-24, estimated Water Revenues for fiscal year 2023-24 were \$1,167 million, approximately \$371 million lower than budget projections.
 This reduction in projected water revenues is primarily due to the impact of recent wet weather on demand for supplies by member agencies.

-Operation and maintenance expenses in fiscal year 2023-24 are projected to be \$1,367 million, which represents approximately 67 percent of total projected costs.
+Operation and maintenance expenses in fiscal year 2023-24 are estimated to be \$1,303 million, which represents approximately 66 percent of total estimated costs for fiscal year 2023-24.
 These expenditures include the costs of labor, electrical power, materials and supplies of both Metropolitan and its contractual share of the State Water Project.
-Metropolitan's operation and maintenance expenses are projected to be \$20 million lower than budget in fiscal year 2023-24.
+Metropolitan's operation and maintenance expenses are estimated to be \$84 million lower than budget in fiscal year 2023-24.
 Comparatively, operations and maintenance expenditures in fiscal year 2022-23 were \$1,275 million, which represents approximately 66.9 percent of total costs.
-Overall, projected expenditures for the twelve months ending June 30, 2024 are \$2,043 million, which is under budget by \$46 million.
+Overall, estimated expenditures for the twelve months ending June 30, 2024 are estimated to be \$1,975 million, which is under budget by \$114 million.